What is purchase order automation?

 Use this as a buying checklist.
 The more of these a tool does end to end, the less work stays on your team.

-| Approach | How it works | Best for | Limits |
+| Approach | How it works | Typical cost (July 2026) | Best for | Limits |

-| Manual entry | A rep reads the PO and types each line into the ERP. | Very low order volume. | $40 to $80 per order, slow, and one typo ships the wrong product. |
+| Manual entry | A rep reads the PO and types each line into your system. | Roughly $40 to $80 per order in rep time and error costs, by our estimate. | Very low order volume. | Slow, and one typo ships the wrong product. |

-| EDI | Trading partners exchange structured order files. | High-volume relationships with large partners. | Costly to set up, rigid, and only works with partners who support it. |
+| EDI | Trading partners exchange structured order files. | High setup cost per partner, then low per-order cost. | High-volume relationships with large partners. | Rigid, and only works with partners who support it. |

-| OCR / templates | Software lifts text from known PO layouts. | Repetitive orders in a fixed format. | Breaks on new layouts and does not know your catalog or pricing. |
+| OCR / templates | Software lifts text from known PO layouts. | Low software cost, high upkeep as layouts change. | Repetitive orders in a fixed format. | Breaks on new layouts and does not know your catalog or pricing. |

-| AI agents (Dynition) | AI reads any PO, matches your catalog and contract pricing, and writes the order to your ERP. | Distributors and manufacturers with varied PO formats. | A newer category, so choose one that keeps a human in the loop for exceptions. |
+| AI order agents (Dynition) | AI reads any PO, matches your catalog and customer pricing, and creates the finished order in your store. | Published per-PO rate, from $2 per PO stepping to $1 at volume; first 15 POs free. | Distributors and manufacturers with varied PO formats. | A newer category, so choose one that keeps a human in the loop for exceptions. |